onurkayhann/bjj-camp-backend/README.md

 ## Thanks to providers

 I am super grateful that some people from the UX Designer program participated in my pre-work, and allowed me, to interview them.
 Thank you Victoria, Isabel, Neda, and Sandra.

+## About the Author

+My name is Onur, I am born and raised in Sweden, Stockholm.
+I am a code geek that always wants to learn about the coding, algorithms, and everything related to code.
+On my spare time I love reading books, learn Brazilian Jiu-Jitsu, travel, and explore different cultures.

 ## Get in touch with me